tuan-hoangvo/Automation-Test-Script-Exercise-for-Wiki-API/README.md

 ### **Happy Path**
 **Pre-condition**: `format` must be `"json"`.
-All query parameters are correct and valid.
+- All query parameters are correct and valid.
+- `sroffset` is greater than remaining number of searched items.
+    For example: If search limit = 10, max search items = 9999.
+Then if sroffset > 9990, number of items remains should be = max seach items - sroffset.
 ---

 ## Notes